Search for:

 Category

-INDIA Aditya Vikram Bhat, Priyanka Shetty and Adoksh Shastry A. LEGISLATION AND RULES A.1 Legislation The Indian Arbitration and Conciliation Act 1996 (“Act”) is the primary legislation governing arbitration in India.
-The Act has undergone a series of amendments over the years and 2019 saw the introduction of the Arbitration and Conciliation (Amendment) Act 2019 (“Amendment Act 2019”), which focused on improving the eco-system for commercial arbitration in India and developing an institutional arbitration program…
+INDIA Aditya Vikram Bhat and Adoksh Shastry A. LEGISLATION AND RULES A.1 Legislation Arbitration in India is governed by the Indian Arbitration and Conciliation Act 1996 (Act).
+The Act has undergone a series of amendments since 2015.
+2019 saw the introduction of the Arbitration and Conciliation (Amendment) Act 2019 (“Amendment Act 2019),” which focussed on improving the eco-system for commercial arbitration in India and developing an institutional arbitration program that can benefit both domestic and international market…